gprem09/gprem09/README.md

 <h3>about me</h3>

 - i’m currently learning 3d graphics and ml algorithms using c++
-- member of competitive programming club where i engage in collaborative problem-solving and algorithmic challenges to improve coding skills.
 - fun-fact: i used to have an editing account on instagram with 20k+ followers back in 2020.
 - reach out to me: gpa21@sfu.ca | premnathgnanavel150@gmail.com
 - check out my <a href="https://gnanavelpremnath.com/">portfolio</a> 🌐